Arrade destituta (Walker, 1865)

 (Photo: courtesy of Donald Hobern, Aranda)

-The adult moth is brown with three white zig-zag lines across each fore wing.
-In its natural posture: it display two tufts of scales, one each side of the abdomen.
-The forelegs are white.
+In its natural posture: the moth can display tufts of scales, on the thorax and the abdomen.
 The wingspan is about 2 cms.

 The species has been found in